ali3529/nextjs-monorepo-sample/README.md

 # NextJs Monorepo Sample

-Start your React Project with a ready config!
+Start your NextJs Project with a ready config!

 this is a sample of the NextJs And Monorepo With Turborepo project for starting easily and fast.
 In this project, we added some configs and installed some necessary packages. they help you to ready very fast and don't waste time them.